| Written by Michal Wozniakowski-Zehenter

 What inspired you to pursue a career in Health, Safety, Security, and Environment (HSSE)?

-In the 80`s I worked in the fire service in the Netherlands as a senior officer and it was great training at the fire service college, about teamwork and being a team leader.
-Then I worked in operations.
-There was a lot of post-traumatic stress, a lot of guys witnessed horrible scenes.
+In the 1980s, I worked as a senior officer in the Dutch fire service.
+The training I received at the fire service college was great, and I learned a lot about teamwork and being a team leader.
+Then, I worked in operations.
+There was a lot of post-traumatic stress, and many guys witnessed horrible scenes.

 So, when I had my own family, I thought it was time to become more proactive.
 Of course, there were many things that people could do to avoid these incidents, but for me, starting in HSE was one way especially this is right after the Piper Alpha accident.
 So offshore became very, very interesting to me.
 Then I moved to the UK and started my career in HSE.